Supply of information technology to SCRI clinical research operations to increase productivity

-- Sourcing and adoption of new technology to support study designs in accordance with industry best practices
+Sourcing and adoption of new technology and ideas in accordance with industry best practices for smooth implementation of study methodologies